Arizona Coyotes: Establishment of the team

-Early years in Phoenix (1996–2005)
+Early Years (1996–2005)

 In the summer, the team added established superstar Jeremy Roenick from the Chicago Blackhawks, in exchange for trading Alexei Zhamnov.
 Roenick teamed up with power wingers Keith Tkachuk and Rick Tocchet to form a dynamic 1–2–3 offensive punch that led the Coyotes through their first years in Arizona.
 Also impressive were young players like Shane Doan (he eventually was the last remaining player from the team's days in Winnipeg), Oleg Tverdovsky, and goaltender Nikolai Khabibulin, whom the fans nicknamed the "Bulin Wall".

 Shane Doan was team captain from 2003 to 2017.
 Holding the franchise record for games played, he was the last Coyotes player to have also played in Winnipeg for the original Jets.

 Another key addition to the squad was veteran forward Mike Gartner, who had joined from the Toronto Maple Leafs.
 Despite his experience and scoring his 700th career goal on December 15, 1997, Gartner battled injuries in the latter half of the 1997–98 season.
 The Coyotes did not renew his contract and he retired at the end of the season.
 After arriving in Phoenix, the team posted six consecutive .500 or better seasons, making the playoffs in every year but one.
 The one time they did not make the playoffs, in 2000–01, they became the first team to earn 90 points and miss the playoffs.

 The Coyotes' original home, America West Arena, was suboptimal for hockey.
 Although considered a state-of-the-art arena when built for the Phoenix Suns, it was designed specifically as a basketball venue, with sight lines optimized for the smaller playing surface of that sport, and not with hockey in mind.
 The floor was just barely large enough to fit a standard NHL rink, forcing the Coyotes to hastily re-engineer it to accommodate the 200-foot rink.
 The configuration left a portion of one end of the upper deck hanging over the boards and ice, obscuring almost a third of the rink and one goal from several sections.
 As a result, listed capacity had to be cut down from over 18,000 seats to just over 16,000 – the second-smallest in the league at the time – after the first season.